heyjva/support/content/src/cloud/faq-ha-cloud/faq-cloud-is-ha-cloud-open-source.md

   labels: cloud, open-source, open source
 ---

 We make sure that as much processing as possible is done locally inside Home Assistant.
+All code for local processing is fully open source, using open source libraries and resources.
+However, we use some closed source components for the server component, such as the software used to process payments.

+To view the source code for Home Assistant Cloud, refer to the following repositories:

 - Remote UI is powered by [our snitun library](https://github.com/NabuCasa/snitun)
 - [Alexa skill source code](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/alexa/smart_home.py)